kkalass/rdf_mapper/README.md

 ## 🛣️ Roadmap / Next Steps

 - Detect cycles, optimally support them.
+- Implement default behaviour for nodes without mapper ((Json-LD?)
+Maps)
 - Support generating mappers based on annotations
+- Support "any" feature and annotation which puts the remaining properties of a node into a (Json-LD?)
+Map that is a property of the dart class
+- Improve test coverage

 ## 🤝 Contributing